-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of LivePerson, Inc., a Delaware corporation (the "Company"), will be held on June 7, 2012 at 10:00 a.m.
-(Eastern Daylight time) at the Marriott Residence Inn (Times Square), Times Square Meeting Room, 1033 Avenue of the Americas, New York, NY 10018, Tel (212) 768-0007, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of LivePerson, Inc., a Delaware corporation (the "Company"), will be held on June 2, 2017 at 10:00 a.m.
+(Eastern Daylight time) at the offices of LivePerson, Inc., 475 Tenth Avenue, 5th Floor, New York, NY 10018, Tel (212) 609-4200, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:

-- (1) Election of two Class III directors to serve until the 2015 Annual Meeting of Stockholders, or in each case until such director's successor shall have been duly elected and qualified; - (2) Approval of the amendment and restatement of the LivePerson, Inc. 2009 Stock Incentive Plan; - (3) Ratification of the Audit Committee's appointment of BDO USA, LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2012; - (4) Advisory approval of the Company's executive compensation; and - (5) Transaction of such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- (1) Election of two Class II directors to serve until the Company's 2020 Annual Meeting of Stockholders, or until such directors' successors shall have been duly elected and qualified; - (2) Ratification of the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for fiscal year 2017; - (3) Advisory approval of the executive compensation of the Company's named executive officers; - (4) The determination, on an advisory basis, of the frequency of future advisory votes to approve the Company's executive compensation; - (5) Approval of the amendment and restatement of our 2009 Stock Incentive Plan to increase the number of shares authorized for grant by 4,000,000 shares and to make certain other changes thereto; - (6) Approval of the amendment and restatement of our 2010 Employee Stock Purchase Plan to increase the number of shares authorized for employee purchase by 1,000,000 shares; and - (7) Transaction of such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on April 20, 2012 (the "record date") will be entitled to notice of, and to vote at, the Annual Meeting, and any adjournments or postponements thereof.
+Only stockholders of record at the close of business on April 13, 2017 (the "record date") will be entitled to notice of, and to vote at, the Annual Meeting, and any adjournments or postponements thereof.
 The stock transfer books of the Company will remain open between the record date and the date of the Annual Meeting, and any adjournments or postponements thereof.
-A list of stockholders entitled to vote at the Annual Meeting, and any adjournments or postponements thereof, will be available for inspection at the Annual Meeting, and any adjournments or postponements thereof, and for a period of 10 days prior to the meeting during regular business hours at the offices of the Company listed above.
+A list of stockholders entitled to vote at the Annual Meeting, and any adjournments or postponements thereof, will be available for inspection at the Annual Meeting, and any adjournments or postponements thereof, and for a period of 10 days prior to the Annual Meeting during regular business hours at the offices of the Company listed above.